 The City of Colorado Springs' adopted Comprehensive Plan, known as PlanCOS, describes the City's vision of creating a vibrant community organized around six themes of vibrant neighborhoods, unique places, thriving economy, strong connections, renowned culture, and majestic landscapes.
 This Plan is intended to implement PlanCOS and is in direct conformance with PlanCOS.
-The URA Plan supports two themes in PlanCOS of vibrant neighborhoods and unique places.
-The following excerpts from PlanCOS highlight the linkage between PlanCOS and this Plan under these two themes.
+The URA Plan supports three themes in PlanCOS of vibrant neighborhoods, unique places, and thriving economy.
+The following excerpts from PlanCOS highlight the linkage between PlanCOS and this Plan under these three themes.
 These are representative excerpts, and not an all-inclusive list of relevant statements:

-- Vision Map The Plan Area in the PlanCOS Vision Map is within an activity center identified as a redevelopment area and community hub.
-Neighborhood planning and attainable housing are specifically listed as major initiatives for areas in this category. - Vibrant Neighborhoods Framework The Plan Area is located in the Pikes Peak Park North neighborhood in Colorado Springs, which is identified as a changing neighborhood.

-- Goal VN-2 Strive for a diversity of housing types, styles, and price points distributed throughout the city through a combination of supportive development standards, community partnerships, and appropriate zoning and density that is adaptable to market demands and housing needs. - Goal VN-3 Through neighborhood plans, associations, and partnerships, empower neighborhoods to reinvest in order to create community, vibrancy, and to address their specific vision and needs. - Policy VN-3.B: Support unique and innovative community design elements and features such as live/workspaces or neighborhood gathering places. - Unique Places Framework The unique places framework shows the vision of unique places in the city and focuses on designing these places to be compatible with surrounding neighborhoods and business areas.
-The Plan Area is located within the reinvestment area and community hub. - Goal UP-2 Embrace thoughtful, targeted, and forward-thinking changes in land use, infill, reinvestment, and redevelopment to respond to shifts in demographics, technology, and the market. - Policy UP-2.A: Support infill and land use investment throughout the mature and developed areas of the city.
+- Vision Map The Plan Area in the PlanCOS Vision Map is within Downtown Colorado Springs. - Vibrant Neighborhoods Framework The Plan Area is located in Downtown Colorado Springs. - Goal VN-2 Strive for a diversity of housing types, styles, and price points distributed throughout the city through a combination of supportive development standards, community partnerships, and appropriate zoning and density that is adaptable to market demands and housing needs. - Goal VN-3 Through neighborhood plans, associations, and partnerships, empower neighborhoods to reinvest in order to create community, vibrancy, and to address their specific vision and needs. - Unique Places Framework The unique places framework shows the vision of unique places in the city and focuses on designing these places to be compatible with surrounding neighborhoods and business areas.
+The Plan Area is located within Downtown.
+The goal of Downtown is to continue to grow and adapt Downtown Colorado Springs as the singular economic and cultural heart of the city and region, consistent with the Experience Downtown Colorado Springs Plan. - Goal UP-2 Embrace thoughtful, targeted, and forward-thinking changes in land use, infill, reinvestment, and redevelopment to respond to shifts in demographics, technology, and the market. - Policy UP-2.A: Support infill and land use investment throughout the mature and developed areas of the city. - Goal UP-3 Continue to grow and support Downtown as an inclusive, mixed use, cultural, and economic heart of the region. - Goal UP-4 Strengthen our overall community identity and better serve the needs of residents and businesses within our large metropolitan area by developing active, unique, and connected centers and corridors. - Thriving Economy Framework The Plan Area in Downtown is located within a Critical Support Typology.
+The goal of Critical Support Typology is to ensure fundamental needs of residents and businesses are met every day by providing fundamental services and activities. - Goal TE-1 Build on our quality of place and existing competitive advantages. - Goal TE-4 Focus on productively developing and redeveloping areas already in, nearby, or surrounded by the city in order to preserve open spaces, maximize investments in existing infrastructure, limit future maintenance costs, and reduce the impacts of disinvestment in blighted areas.